Who needs takeout when you can make this easy Chana Masala Recipe? Gluten-free, packed with protein, and ready to eat in under 30 minutes.

 If you have never heard of this before, Chana Masala is actually an Indian chickpea stew from the Punjabi region.
 I don’t know about you, but we LOVE Indian food.
 All those warm, spicy flavours are so enticing.
 It really is like travelling the world without leaving the kitchen.

-This is a “one pan” (quick and delicious) wonder.
-Well, ok if you are cooking the chickpeas from scratch, it will be more than one pan.
-Like I said, I use canned chickpeas for convenience (so much easier).
+This is a one-pot chana masala recipe.
+Well, ok if you are cooking the chickpeas from scratch, it will be more than one pot.
+As I said, I use canned chickpeas for convenience (so much easier).

 - canned tomatoes